Teen Charged In Fatal Stabbing Of Student That Dozens Filmed, Shared On Social Media

 “The last thing a superintendent wants is to receive a 1:40 a.m. phone call that a student has passed away from a senseless act of violence,” Harrington said, offering condolences to Morris’ family.

-She touched on the use of social media and pleaded with students and parents to contact police whenever they encounter something “potentially serious” online.
+She touched on the use of social media and pleaded with students and parents to contact the police whenever they encounter something “potentially serious” online.

 Addressing parents, Harrington said, “I ask that in addition to using judgment and restraint on social media, that you have this conversation with your children and that you monitor their social media usage.”